 Furnishing False ID/Information: All students are to carry their Cardinal Card with them at all times as a form of ID.
-Furnishing false information or ID to a University official is a level III offense.
+Furnishing false information or ID to a University official is an intermediate offense.
 See additional information under Cardinal Card Use/Abuse/ID policy.